-The biggest help was obviously the dissertation work which has now developed a role for myself as a full-time nutritionist for firefighters.
+The biggest help was obviously the dissertation work which developed a role for myself as a full-time nutritionist for firefighters.
 I think it's fair to say that, alongside my PhD which is an extrapolation of my MSc dissertation, I am proud to be one of the leading experts on firefighter nutrition.

 If you could change one thing about firefighters’ current diets, what would it be?

 Portion sizes!
 Firefighters tend to overeat for a variety of reasons.
 My intervention programme addresses this issue.

 Did you the firefighters and the London Fire Brigade receptive to your nutrition ideas?

 Very much so.
 Nutrition is arguably the most confusing area of science.
 I've identified a real demand for a reliable source of evidence-based nutrition information that can be trusted.
 Firefighters can be considered as 'industrial athletes', and as such they care about their health and physical performance.
 I've found that my suggestions are adopted and adhered to in the majority of cases.

 My extensive experience as a firefighter is a huge advantage in terms of my ability to communicate and develop rapport with firefighters.
 It helps knowing intimately the demands of the job (both physical and mental) and how this interacts with dietary behaviour and nutrition.

 What made you choose London Met in particular?

 Firstly the Human Nutrition (Public Health/Sports) MSc encompassed everything I was interested in.
-Location was also a contributory factor, as I can travel to the Holloway campus from home within the hour.
+Location was also a contributory factor, as I could travel to the Holloway campus from home within the hour.